Initial results from Iowa caucuses show Buttigieg has narrow lead

 The source said that it took time for party officials to identify the issue, and noted that there was not a problem with the raw data that was being put in by individual precincts.

-Polk County Democratic Chairman Sean Bagniewski told CNN that tests of the app last week did not go entirely smoothly.
-Last Thursday, Bagniewski advised precinct chairs who couldn't get the app to work to call in their results to the Iowa Democratic Party.
+At his first New Hampshire campaign stop, Biden seemed relieved to move on from Iowa.

-He said early Tuesday morning that he had boxes of results filed away at Polk County Democratic headquarters, but that some of his precinct chairs had still not been able to report them because of app errors and long hold times on the phone with the state party -- with some calls being dropped.
+"God, it's good to be in New Hampshire," Biden said as he began his speech in a Girls Inc. gym in Nashua.
+"You have no idea how happy we were to be headed to New Hampshire and Nashua."

-Former Vice President Joe Biden's campaign has been most aggressive in challenging the legitimacy of the results in Iowa due to the long delays.
+Biden's campaign has been most aggressive in challenging the legitimacy of the results in Iowa due to the long delays.
 In a letter to the state party Monday night before the first phone call with campaigns, Biden's general counsel Dana Remus wrote that "the campaigns deserve full explanations and relevant information regarding the methods of quality control you are employing, and an opportunity to respond, before any official results are released."
+That did not appear to have happened.

 Kate Bedingfield, Biden's communications director, told CNN's John Berman on Tuesday morning, "We have real concerns about the integrity of the process, and I think there were some significant failures in the process last night that should give voters concern."